Updated on December 10, 2024

 When Should Crooked Teeth Be Straightened?

-If you feel comfortable with the size and shape of your natural teeth, you should be able to leave them as they are.
-Crooked teeth that negatively affect your self-esteem or threaten your dental health should be fixed.
+If you feel comfortable with the size and shape of your natural teeth, it’s perfectly fine to leave them as they are.
+Crooked teeth should be fixed if they negatively affect your self-esteem or threaten your dental health.

 A straighter smile can do more than improve your appearance and boost your self-confidence.
 Teeth straightening may be necessary if periodontitis is a concern.